sasquatch678/A-Painted-World/FAQ.md

 If you are a magic character, you should select a magically inclined race and a class with magic as a primary specialization or your magicka pool will not scale very well.
 Make use of spellcrafting, there are npcs in each guild hall which will do this for you without having to join the Arcane University.
 You can also sometimes find Welkynd Essence in Ayleid ruins which will let you craft one new spell for free.

-As a melee or ranged character, your current fatigue affects the total damage you can deal as well as how fast you can swing your weapon.
-Agility or speed (highest of the two) also affect weapon swing speed.
+As a melee or ranged character, make sure you are managing your fatigue as it affects the total damage you can deal as well as how fast you can swing your weapon.
+At low fatigue you are prone to being knocked down.

 Many enemies have been unleveled to no longer scale with the player and this is an open world rpg with no true ending.
 You can always leave and come back stronger.